kwant-project/kwant/doc/source/tutorial/tutorial4.rst

 .. specialnote:: Technical details

- - Apart from circles, the `kwant.plotter` module also has regular `~kwant.plotter.Polygon`'s as predefined symbols.
-It is also easy to define any custom symbol.
-Furthermore, plotting offers many more options to customize plots.
-See the documentation of `~kwant.plotter.plot` for more details.

  - In a lattice with more than one basis atom, you can always act either on all sublattices at the same time, or on a single sublattice only.